apcountryman/picolibrary/docs/error_handling.md

 The `::picolibrary::VALUE` and `::picolibrary::ERROR` constants are provide to support this.

+`::picolibrary::Result` supports the following operations:
-To check if an operation failed, use the `::picolibrary::Result::is_error()` member function.
+- To check if an operation failed, use the `::picolibrary::Result::is_error()` member function.
-To get the result of a failed operation, use the `::picolibrary::Result::error()` member function.
+- To get the result of a failed operation, use the `::picolibrary::Result::error()` member function.
-To get the result of a successful operation that generated information, use the `::picolibrary::Result::value()` member function.
+- To get the result of a successful operation that generated information, use the `::picolibrary::Result::value()` member function.